SyraD/Python_DataMining_StepByStep/2Passwords_to_TwitterData.md

 Copy and paste the following lines of code after user: into the terminal of the Koding VM.

-## 2. Create a new folder called PyCodes in your KodingVM at /home/yourUserName/
+## 2. Create a new folder for codes.
+Create a folder called PyCodes in your KodingVM at /home/yourUserName/PyCodes

-## 3. Then, create a subfolder called Imports at /home/yourUserName/Imports
+## 3. Then, create a subfolder for imports.
+Create a subfolder called Imports at /home/yourUserName/PyCodes/Imports

-## Create a new document.
+## Create a new document in the Imports folder.

 Paste the text below into the document and customize with your keys and secrets.
 ````